-It is your responsibility to make international travel arrangements to Santiago, Chile and to arrive at Aeropurerto Arturo Merino Benitez (SCL) between 8:30am and 2pm on the official arrival date.
-If you arrive on any other day, or after 2pm on the official arrival date, it is your responsibility to take a bus to
+It is your responsibility to make international travel arrangements to Santiago, Chile and to arrive at Aeropurerto Arturo Merino Benitez (SCL) on the official arrival date.
+If you arrive on any other day, it is your responsibility to take a bus to Valparaíso.